BPHL-Molecular/Sanibel_PB/README.md

 SLURM is needed.
 For HiPerGator users, its installation is not needed.

 PacBio SMRTLINK stand-alone tools are needed.
-About how to install them, please see the file "How_to_install_smrtlink_tools.txt".
+About how to install them, please see the file "How_to_install_smrtlink_tools.txt" in the pipeline.

 ## Recommended conda environment installation
    ```bash